wechaty/docusaurus/docusaurus/docs/polyglot/python/overview.md

 ## Translation of TypeScript to Python

-As the basic ecosystem of wechaty is in TypeScript we only need to translate it to Python .There is a hundred (100) lines of code in  class named `Image` in charge of downloading the WeChat image to different sizes.
+As the basic ecosystem of Wechaty is in TypeScript, we only need to translate it to Python.
+There is a hundred (100) lines of code in class named Image in charge of downloading the WeChat image to different sizes.
 Below are the links to `Image` class for both TypeScript and Python for better understanding of the code and the translation.

 * TypeScript: <https://github.com/wechaty/wechaty/blob/master/src/user/image.ts>